Neuralic/Predictive-maintenance/README.md

 # Predictive Maintenance — Real-Time Equipment Failure Prediction (Neuralic)

-**Demo-safe, GCP-native prototype** showing streaming IoT ingestion, real-time enrichment, and model-based scoring using Google Cloud patterns (Pub/Sub → Dataflow → BigQuery → Vertex AI).
+** GCP-native prototype** showing streaming IoT ingestion, real-time enrichment, and model-based scoring using Google Cloud patterns (Pub/Sub → Dataflow → BigQuery → Vertex AI).
 This repo is authored and organized by Neuralic as a production-style demo.